Arvindhh931/Arvindhh931/README.md

 **Arvindhh931/Arvindhh931** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m looking to for full time opportunity in the field of Data science and Machine learning/ Data Analytics
-- ⚡ Fun fact: I am a overfitting model, i would like reduce my variance by working on real world data 😄
+- 🔭 I’m currently working on chatbot project related to Human Resource Management system

 ## Connect with me @